|Latest Update 29th October 2017. |

 The propagator protects its contents against extremes in weather and in winter the timber framed cover is fitted with a polycarbonate "window".
 It acts like a small greenhouse, and seedlings are protected against frost .
 They benefit from higher than ambient temperatures and growth is kept moving at an acceptable rate.
 In summer the polycarbonate window is replaced by a polyester knitted net capable of excluding most insects and other pests and reduces the sun's intensity by more than 20%.

-I use a length of 40mm PVC pipe sharpened at one end to cut 40mm holes accurately and to the correct depth, so that mini pots and fibre tubes can be inserted, with their seeds or seedlings in place, efficiently and without mess.
+I use a length of 40mm PVC pipe sharpened at one end to cut 40mm holes accurately and to the correct depth, so that mini pots and fibre tubes can be inserted efficiently with their seeds or seedlings in place.

 After soaking the pots in dilute seaweed extract for half an hour, they are buried in the wicking medium, as shown above, up to their rims, and beneficial microbes are easily able to move into the pots and set up their mutualistic relationships with the new plant's roots as they emerge.
 When the seeds are mature enough to transplant, they are separated and planted individually into jiffy (fibre) pots to mature ready for planting out in a prepared bed.

-Larger seeds are sown into organic potting mix in jiffy pots one or two at a time.
+Larger seeds are also sown this way one or two at a time.
 Germination has proved to be exceptional using this technique and most large seeds give me 100% success.
 After soaking the seeds in their fibre pots in dilute seaweed extract, the pots are buried up to their rims in the propagator's wicking media.
-Once the seeds have germinated thin out weaker seeds so the strongest plant remains in each pot.
-Snip these unwanted seeds off at soil level to avoid disrupting the soil by pulling them out roots and all.
+Once the seeds have germinated the weakest are removed so the strongest seedling remains in each pot.
+Snip these unwanted seeds off with scissors at soil level to avoid disrupting the soil.

 Some plants, like carrots and parsnips, are very sensitive to transplantation and need to be sown directly as seed into the prepared bed.
 These are best sown in small groups to fill any vacant spaces.